A Detailed Look

 straightforward.
 More on this later!

-s, to make everything as smooth as possible.
+they were just as, to make everything as smooth as possible.
 Let's move on

 to learning about ways to manipulate BVars!